teddybear082/UGVR/README.md

 -Decacis for inventing a way to easily inject XR Origin into camera for Godot 4 3D games

--JulianTodd and Decacis for figuring out a way for 2D UI in 3D games to work "universally" in VR with input, and Bastiaan Olij for a fix to get CanvasLayer elements to appear in VR
+-JulianTodd and Decacis for figuring out a way for 2D UI in 3D games to work "universally" in VR with input, and Bastiaan Olij for a fix to get CanvasLayer elements to appear in VR as well as code for example of CharacterBody3D driven XR origin

 -Godot XR Tools team - going to be heavily leveraging scripts from Godot XR Tools